-When creating campaigns and ad groups in Google Adwords, you add keywords that you want the ads to show for.
+When creating campaigns and ad groups in Google Adwords, you add keywords that you want the ads to show or match for.
 Let’s call these keywords “positive” just to differentiate it from negative keywords.
 You will notice that some of the queries that eat into your budget and are not necessarily the ones that create a lot of revenue or return on investment.

 You can use negative keywords to filter out such queries.
 The first course of action should be to fine tune your existing keywords (“positive“) to better match the queries, if possible.
 Depending on the keywords, it might not always be possible to eliminate some of the queries using just the positive keywords.